Two versions of this oscillator have been buit with very similar results, one in a home made enclosure and one in a Heathkit SB-

-4. As shown, the offset switch requires a positive voltage to reverse bias it and a negative voltage to activate it - I use plus and minus 9v as this is conveniently available.
-To reverse the switching polarity simply reverse the diode D1.
+4. As shown, the offset switch requires a positive voltage to reverse bias it and a negative voltage to activate it -

 4. The VFO components are contained within the screened enclosure.
 The VFO inductor L1 and 75pF tuning capacitor are mounted directly onto the inside of the metal enclosure, the rest on a fibreglass PC board.
 The buffer and regulator module are mounted on the outside wall of the enclosure to provide additional isolation.
 A simple metal screen may be used if required over the buffer and regulator module.

 5. The 9v supply is obtained from another Low Drop Out (LDO) regulator fed from the common 12v supply.

 6. Ensure that all stages after the VFO oscillator do not saturate otherwise some isolation will be lost.

 7. Inductor L2 is very small compared to L1 and is to allow incremental changes to be made for calibration.

 8. If you do not require the RIT facility then leave it out.
 The two varicaps and the adjacent 47pF coupling capacitor should be selected for the desired pulling range.
 As shown, the RIT control voltage should be positive with respect to the chassis, well regulated and hum free.

 9. During development, two oscillator devices failed when running on a 9v supply so this has now been lowered to 6v with no further failures.